handshake-org/hsd-ledger/README.md

 $ npm test
 ```

-For test using a Ledger device run:
+For end to end tests using a Ledger device run:
 ```bash
 $ npm run test-hid
 ```